Nukesor/pueue/README.md

 **Client**:
 - `daemon_port` The port the client tries to connect to.
 - `secret` The secret, that's used for authentication
+- `read_local_logs` If the client runs as the same user (and on the same machine) as the daemon, logs don't have to be sent via the socket but rather read directly.

 **Daemon**:
 - `pueue_directory` The location Pueue uses for its intermediate files and logs.
 - `default_parallel_tasks` Determines how many tasks should be processed concurrently.
-- `pause_on_failure` If set to `true`, the daemon will pause and no longer start new task as soon as a single task fails.
+- `pause_on_failure` If set to `true`, the daemon no longer start new task as soon as a single task fails.
+Already running tasks will continue.
 - `port` The port the daemon should listen to.
 - `secret` The secret, that's used for authentication